 Hainanese Chicken Rice

-I have been wanting to make Hainanese Chicken Rice for a while now and finally had the chance to try it in person at a Malaysian restaurant while in New York City last week (more on that soon!).
+I have been wanting to make Hainanese Chicken Rice for a while now and finally had the chance to try it in person at a Malaysian restaurant while in New York City last week.
 With the flavors fresh on my mind, I was excited to make it at home using Christina’s recipe.

 There are a few ingredients in this Hainanese Chicken Rice which may require finding a specialty market.

-Fish sauce (nam pa, nam pla, nuoc mam, patis) is a condiment popular in Southeast Asian cooking.
+Fish sauce is a condiment popular in Southeast Asian cooking.
 It is created by slowly fermenting fish (generally anchovies) in a salt water mixture, then pressing to produce a thin liquid.
 It has quite the strong smell, but provides a savory umami flavor.
 Brands from different countries will vary a bit in taste and quality.
 Fish sauce is available in most Asian food markets and even some larger grocery stores.
 Be sure to check the ingredient list first.
 The good ones should only contain anchovies, salt, and water.

 Screwpine/Pandanus (Pandan) is a tropical tree found in South Asia, Australia, and a few Pacific islands.
 Its slender, long green leaves have a herby vanilla-like flavor popular in Asian sweets or as a wrapping.
 I have been able to locate the leaves in the frozen section of some markets with Southeast Asian ingredients.
 It is optional in this recipe if you are unable to find it.